kba/hocrjs/vue-hocr/README.md

-    VERSION        Version of the latest git tag ASSET_SERVER   URL of the asset server, serving the built files and userscript UPDATE_SERVER  URL of the userscript update server (defaults to ASSET_SERVER) STATIC_SERVER  Command to run a static server
+    VERSION        Version of the latest git tag ASSET_SERVER   URL of the asset server, serving the built files and userscript UPDATE_SERVER  URL of the userscript update server STATIC_SERVER  Command to run a static server
     PORT           Server port